 Select the Authentication method the SQL database has been set up to use.

-If using SQL Authentication enter the Username and Password required to login to the server.
+If using SQL Server Authentication enter the Username and Password required to login to the server.

-The username and password should have administrator access to the SQL Server.
+The username and password should have the correct permissions to access to the SQL Server.

 Click Test Connection to determine if the connection is successful.